National Water Resources Plan (NWRP)

 A further eight-week statutory public consultation will seek feedback on the draft NWRP and associated SEA Environmental Report and Natura Impact Statement (NIS).
-This will be published in winter 2018/2019.
+This will be published later in 2019.

-All feedback received during the public consultations will be reviewed by the NWRP team and relevant feedback will be incorporated into the final NWRP.
+All feedback received during the public consultations will be reviewed by the NWRP team and relevant feedback will be incorporated into the final National Water Resources Plan.

-The SEA Statement will outline how environmental considerations have been integrated into the NWRP and how consultation influenced the development of the NWRP.
+We will publish a SEA Statement which will outline how environmental considerations have been integrated into the National Water Resources Plan and how consultation influenced its development.

 What are the next steps?